2023 FIA Formula 3 Championship: Team changes

-German Formula 4 team PHM Racing took over the entry and assets of Charouz Racing System at the end of the 2022 season, and runs in cooperation with the Czech squad under the PHM Racing by Charouz moniker.
+German Formula 4 team PHM Racing took over the entry and assets of Charouz Racing System at the end of the 2022 season, and ran in cooperation with the Czech squad under the PHM Racing by Charouz moniker.

-Carlin compete under new ownership in 2023.
+Carlin competed under new ownership in 2023.
 The New Zealand-based car manufacturer Rodin Cars became majority shareholder of the team.
-With that, the team is now called Rodin Carlin.
+With that, the team's name changed to Rodin Carlin.

 Hitech partnered with hardware company Pulse-Eight during the off-season, changing the official name of the team to Hitech Pulse-Eight.

 Driver changes

-Reigning teams' champion Prema Racing renewed their lineup completely, as Oliver Bearman, Arthur Leclerc and Jak Crawford all made the step up to the FIA Formula 2 Championship.
-The team promoted two of their Formula Regional European Championship drivers to replace them: Ferrari protégé Dino Beganovic, who won the title, and Mercedes junior Paul Aron, who came third.
-Partnering Beganovic and Aron is Williams Academy driver Zak O'Sullivan, moving from Carlin, with whom he came eleventh in 2022.
+Reigning Teams' Champions Prema Racing completely changed their driver lineup, as Oliver Bearman, Arthur Leclerc and Jak Crawford all stepped up to the Formula 2 Championship.
+The team promoted two of their Formula Regional European Championship drivers to replace them: Ferrari Driver Academy member Dino Beganovic, who won the championship, and Mercedes junior Paul Aron, who came third in the championship.
+Partnering Beganovic and Aron was Williams Academy driver Zak O'Sullivan, moving from Carlin, with whom he came eleventh in the FIA Formula 3 Championship standings in 2022.

-Trident also changed their full lineup, as Roman Staněk and Zane Maloney moved up to Formula 2 and Jonny Edgar switched to MP Motorsport.
-Gabriel Bortoleto makes the step up from the Formula Regional European Championship, where he came sixth in 2022.
-Joining him is 2022 Euroformula Open champion Oliver Goethe, who deputised for Hunter Yeany at Campos Racing at two events in 2022, and Formula Regional European rookie champion Leonardo Fornaroli.
+Trident also fully changed their driver lineup, as Roman Staněk and Zane Maloney moved up to Formula 2 and Jonny Edgar switched to MP Motorsport.
+Gabriel Bortoleto made the step up from the Formula Regional European Championship, where he came sixth in the standings in 2022.
+2022 Euroformula Open Champion Oliver Goethe, who deputised for Hunter Yeany at Campos Racing at two events in 2022, joined him, and Formula Regional European rookie champion Leonardo Fornaroli took the final spot.

-ART Grand Prix replaced Victor Martins, who won the drivers' title with the team in 2022, with the reigning F4 Spanish champion and Alpine affiliate Nikola Tsolov.
-Juan Manuel Correa also left the team to return to the Formula 2 championship.
-His seat was filled by Kaylen Frederick, 2020 British F3 champion, who came 17th with Hitech Grand Prix in his second season in FIA F3 in 2022.
+ART Grand Prix replaced Victor Martins, who won the Drivers' Championship with the team in 2022, with the reigning F4 Spanish Champion and Alpine affiliate Nikola Tsolov.
+Juan Manuel Correa also left the team to return to the Formula 2 Championship.
+His seat was filled by Kaylen Frederick, 2020 BRDC British F3 Champion, who came 17th with Hitech Grand Prix in his second season in FIA F3 in 2022.

-MP Motorsport's three drivers were all replaced.
-Kush Maini joined Campos Racing in Formula 2, with Mari Boya promoted from MP's Formula Regional European Championship team to replace him, after the Spaniard came tenth in 2022.
+MP Motorsport's three drivers from last season were all replaced.
+Kush Maini joined Campos Racing in Formula 2, with Mari Boya promoted from MP's Formula Regional European Championship team to replace him after the Spaniard came tenth in 2022.
 Jonny Edgar took over Alexander Smolyar's seat, moving over from Trident, with whom he came 12th in his second F3 season in 2022.
 The lineup was completed by Williams Academy driver Franco Colapinto, who came ninth in 2022 with Van Amersfoort Racing and swapped teams with Caio Collet.

 Hitech Pulse-Eight recruited 2022 Formula Regional European runner-up Gabriele Minì, who replaced Red Bull junior Isack Hadjar, who left the series to join Formula 2.
 Kaylen Frederick also left the team and joined ART Grand Prix.
-His seat was filled by Sebastián Montoya, who made his championship debut in 2022 when he replaced the injured Yeany at Campos in Zandvoort.
-The teams' lineup was completed by 2022 GB3 champion Luke Browning.
+His seat was filled by Sebastián Montoya, who made his championship debut in 2022 when he replaced the injured Yeany at Campos Racing in Zandvoort.
+The teams' lineup was completed by 2022 GB3 Champion Luke Browning.